Sagarnandeshwar/Link_State_Routing_Protocol/README.md

 I have implemented a Link State Routing Protocol using Java Socket Programming.
 Addtionally, I have used Apache Maven to build the project.

 ## Link State Routing
+In Link State Routing, every router maintains its own description of the connectivity of the complete network.
+As a result, each router can calculate the best next hop for all possible destinations independently.

 ## Socket Programming
 A socket is the interface between the application layer and the transmission layer.
 <br>